 When you take in more calories than you burn through exercise and normal daily activities, it results in obesity.
 Your body stores these excess calories as fat.

-The most common causes of obesity are –
+The most common causes are –

 - Unhealthy diet & overeating – A diet that’s high in calories, lacking in fruits and vegetables, full of fast food and laden with high-calorie beverages and over-sized portions contribute to weight gain.

 - Physical inactivity – A sedentary lifestyle with less or no physical activity is directly associated with weight gain.